Ficool

 "Yo!"

-Sienna blinked, her focus snapping back into place.
-Standing right in front of her was the blue-haired woman, still smiling like she'd been doing it her whole life.
+Cecilia blinked, her focus snapping back into place.
+Standing right in front of her was the blue-haired woman, still smiling like she had been doing it her whole life.

 "I'm not interrupting anything, am I?"
 The woman asked lightly, stepping back a few feet away.
 "I would've gone and bothered the guy next to you, but he looks busy dealing with my people and whatever else."